luciangreen/Starlog/README.md

 Starlog is a Prolog variant that uses the notation `Result is function(Args)` instead of Prolog's `function(Args, Result)`.
 This makes code more readable when working with transformations and operations that produce a result, as the output variable appears first in the expression rather than at the end of a parameter list.

-With Starlog-in-Prolog, you can write Starlog syntax directly in your Prolog source files, and the library will automatically expand it into equivalent Prolog goals at load-time using goal_expansion and term_expansion hooks.
+With Starlog, you can write Starlog syntax directly in your Prolog source files, and the library will automatically expand it into equivalent Prolog goals at load-time using goal_expansion and term_expansion hooks.

 ## Quick Start